fberbert/asn-prefix-extractor/README.md

    cd asn-prefix-extractor
    ```

 2. Edit the script to set the provider ASN you wish to analyze.
-The default provider ASN is `28260`.

 3. Run the script: